 When can a company start doing business?

-After the following have been completed (and you have received your certificate to start the business):
+A company can start doing business once the following have been completed (and you have received your certificate to start the business):

-- Particulars of directors and officers of the company are completed on form CM29 and are kept at the company’s registered office for inspection.
+- Particulars of directors and officers of the company are completed on form CM29 and kept at the company’s registered office for inspection.
 Form CM29 must be completed and submitted within 14 days of any change of appointment.

-- The CM29 is part of the documentation necessary to incorporate the company and, only once the CM46 is received can the company start trading.
+- The CM29 is part of the documentation necessary to incorporate the company and only once the CM46 is received can the company start trading.

 - The names of the directors must appear on the bottom of the letterheads (and nationalities if not Namibians).

 - If liquidated, shareholders with preference shares are paid a fixed dividend before other shareholders are paid.

 - The company has the option to buy back the shares in the future.
-Ordinary shares

 - This entitles the shareholder to one vote per share and dividends are paid out once the preference dividends have been paid.
 This is normally where a company’s risk capital comes from.

-- Application for name reservation form (CM5)
+- Application for Name Reservation (CM5)

-- Application for registration of Defensive name (CM8).
+- Application for registration of Defensive Name (CM8).

-This form of business is renewable every 2 years according to the Company Registration act of Namibia.
+This form of business is renewable every 2 years according to the Company Registration Act of Namibia.

 - Application for Name Reservation of Close Corporation(CC8)